nickrusso42518/perf/README.md

 on one host then referenced from the rest.
 The output parsing is accomplished using the `intersect_block` custom filter.

+Regional SLA values were discussed above as they are more relevant to hosts (and their geographic locations) than they are to general playbook operation.

-As a minor option, operators can modify the IP SLA repeat count.
+As a minor `mperf` option, operators can modify the IP SLA repeat count.
 For quick reachability testing, the repeat count should be small.
 For reliable performance testing, the repeat count should be high. __Note that probes that run too long or incur too much loss will simply fail to provide